 Let 2020 be a lesson to public health and government officials that a larger strategic plan is necessary for future pandemics.
 Early prevention and mitigation are key to controlling an outbreak before it gets too large to contain.

 While we are just one company navigating these unprecedented times, Accerta values the health and safety of our employees and community above all else.
 We are doing our part to flatten the curve by implementing a mandatory work from home policy for all employees, where possible.

 Over the past two years, Accerta has developed a business contingency plan for crises such as COVID-19.
 We’ve upgraded our technology and infrastructure to support remote working, including laptops for all employees and new phone systems to allow our call center staff to take calls remotely.

 Our internal claims scanning systems allows our staff to continue to process health claims during these critical times, without compromising security and while in the safety of their homes.

 Weekly email updates from our President, CEO and Chief Privacy Officer Peter Owsiany, and internal meetings via conference call keep internal communications open within our company to keep everyone informed about the ongoing situation.

 Are You Ready To Digitize Claims Management?

-At Accerta, our plan management programs offer digital solutions for governments, social services agencies and healthcare practitioners to effectively manage medical claims submissions for dental care, vision care and other extended health services.
+At Accerta, our plan management programs offer digital solutions for governments, social services agencies and healthcare practitioners to effectively manage medical claims submissions for healthcare plan management and other extended health services.

 More than ever, today’s unprecedented times showcase the importance of digital transformation for organizations, especially in the healthcare sector.
 Adapting technology will not only improve the healthcare claims process but also speed up processing, enable early detection and reduce administrative time.